 Facts About Alaska

 Of the 20 highest peaks in the United States, 17 are in Alaska.
-Mt.
-McKinley, the highest peak in North America, is 20,320 ft. above sea level.
+Denali, the highest peak in North America, is 20,320 ft. above sea level.
 Denali, the Indian name for the peak, means "The Great One."

 The Yukon River, almost 2,000 miles long, is the third longest river in the U.S. There are more than 3,000 rivers in Alaska and over 3 million lakes.
 The largest, Lake Iliamna, encompasses over 1,000 square miles.